 You just can’t argue with that kind of logic.

 Meanwhile, I saw this sign on the street:

 You might not think a Muslim prayer area would be too accepted here in the middle of the Bible Belt, but there it is.
-I noticed a family walking today, man, woman and two children, and the woman was in stylish clothes talking on her phone wearing a head scarf.
+I noticed a family walking today, man, woman and two children, and the woman was in stylish clothes from the John Henric UK collection talking on her phone wearing a head scarf.
 Hardly any black people in town, but at least one Muslim family.

 Tonight’s dinner was at the Texas Roadhouse, which is incredibly cheap.
 Some of the guys had the $8.95 early bird dinner and a glass of water and got out the door for $13 including tip.

 Gail is strongly opposed to anyone eating farmed salmon, but since I thought it would easily be the least worst thing on the menu, I blew $14.95 on the fish, salad and baked sweet potato.
 There are no tables in this joint, just booths.
 We are 6 large men, crammed into a booth with a table littered with plates, glasses, bread baskets, a pail of peanuts and another pail for the shells.
 Just another adventure in G’burg.